champa720/material.io/_science/cc-achieve/chapter-7/lesson-7.3.md

 <div class="card-panel {{ page.color }} white-text" markdown="1">
 ##### Think about Science
-Directions: Write balanced equation for the chemical reactions.
+Directions: Write a balanced equation for the chemical reactions.

   1. \\( \mathrm { CH_4 + 0_2 \to CO_2 + H_2O } \\)
   2. \\( \mathrm { KOH + H_2SO_4 \to K_2SO_4 + H_2O } \\)